tacman/msgphp/docs/ddd/identities.md

 ### `getIdentity(object $object): array`

 Returns the actual, non empty, identifier values of `$object`.
-Each identifier value is keyed by its corresponding identifier field name. ee also `DomainIdentityMappingInterface::getIdentity()`.
+Each identifier value is keyed by its corresponding identifier field name.
+See also `DomainIdentityMappingInterface::getIdentity()`.